RValanki/Keep-Me-Posted/README.md

 bash run_servers.sh
 ```

+# Hardware and Software Required

+## Hardware
+The project can be run on any machine.
+MacOS and Windows have shell scripts that can be used to run the project locally.

+## Software

+### Frontend
+Sveltekit is used for the frontend.
+SvelteKit is a framework for rapidly developing robust, performant web applications using Svelte.
+Svelte is a tool for building web applications.
+Like other user interface frameworks, it allows you to build your app declaratively out of components that combine markup, styles and behaviours.
+These components are compiled into small, efficient JavaScript modules that eliminate overhead traditionally associated with UI frameworks.
+A Svelte tutorial document was created in the process of building the application - [guide](https://docs.google.com/document/d/17psSA8k25k4564wV-8v7a0rGIPiNH81VshTD11CCbUA/edit#heading=h.9ezp793n1bwb).
+Other tutorials can be found for Svelte - [guide](https://learn.svelte.dev/tutorial/welcome-to-svelte), and SvelteKit - [guide](https://kit.svelte.dev/docs/introduction).
+For our application we are using SvelteKit version 3.0.0.

+### Backend
+Django is used for the backend.
+Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+A Django tutorial document was created in the process of building the application - [guide](https://docs.google.com/document/d/1YI8r4dVbv2plGCXqexPKSkVPoaYwnvzpAtN_q0XUfro/edit#heading=h.9ezp793n1bwb).
+Other tutorials can be found for Django - [guide](https://docs.djangoproject.com/en/5.1/).
+For our application we are using Django version 5.0.4.

 # Required APIs
 1. Add a **.env file** to the **KEEP-ME-POSTED** root directory.
 2. Add a **.env.local file** to the **frontend** directory.